wp-plugins/ad-injection/readme.txt

 === Ad Injection ===
 Contributors: reviewmylife
 Donate link: http://www.reviewmylife.co.uk/blog/2010/12/06/ad-injection-plugin-wordpress/
-Tags: ad injection, adsense, advert injection, advert, ad, injection, advertising, affiliate, inject, injection, insert, widget, monetize, monetise, banner, Amazon, ClickBank, TradeDoubler, Google, adBrite, post, WordPress, automatically, plugin, Adsense Injection, free, blog
+Tags: ad injection, adsense, advert injection, advert, ad, injection, advertising, affiliate, inject, injection, insert, widget, monetize, monetise, banner, Amazon, ClickBank, TradeDoubler, Google, adBrite, post, WordPress, automatically, plugin, Adsense Injection, free, blog, ad rotation, A:B testing, split testing
 Requires at least: 2.8.6
 Tested up to: 3.1
-Stable tag: 0.9.5.2
+Stable tag: 0.9.6

 Injects any adverts (e.g. AdSense) into the WordPress posts or widget area.
 Restrict who sees ads by post length/age/referrer or IP.
 Cache compatible.

 == Description ==

-It injects any kind of advert (e.g. Google AdSense, Amazon Associates, ClickBank, TradeDoubler, etc) into the existing content of your WordPress posts and pages.
+Ad Injection injects any kind of advert (e.g. Google AdSense, Amazon Associates, ClickBank, TradeDoubler, etc) into the existing content of your WordPress posts and pages.
 You can control the number of adverts based on the post length, and it can restrict who sees adverts by post age, visitor referrer and IP address.
+Adverts can be configured in the post (random, top, and bottom positions) or in any widget/sidebar area.
+There's support for A:B split testing / ad rotation.
 And the dynamic restrictions (by IP and referrer) work with WP Super Cache!

+**New Features 0.9.6.x**

+* Ad rotation / A:B split testing support for random, top, bottom and widget/sidebar adverts.
+* Alternate content which can be defined for users who are dynamically blocked (by IP or referrer) from seeing adverts.
+* Choose which paragraph to start the random ads via the UI.

 = Automatic advert injection =

 The ads can be injected into existing posts without requiring any modification of the post.
-The injection can be done randomly between paragraphs, and there is an option to always inject the first advert after the first paragraph.
+The injection can be done randomly between paragraphs, and there is an option to always inject the first advert at a specified paragraph (e.g. the first or second).
 Randomly positioning the adverts helps to reduce 'ad blindness'.
 Two separate adverts can be defined for the top and bottom of the content.
 Widget adverts can be defined as well.

 = Widget support =

 Widgets can be added to your sidebars, or other widget areas on any pages.
 The same ad display restrictions that you setup for your other ads will also apply to the widgets.

+= Ad rotation / split testing =

+You can define multiple adverts for the same ad space which are rotated according to the ratios you define.
+Works with random, top, bottom and sidget/sidebar ads.

 = Ad quantity by post length =